The Climbers (2019 film): Plot

-In 1960, the Chinese mountaineering team made its first attempt to summit Mount Everest.
-Acting team leader Fang Wuzhou was faced with a critical decision—save his teammate Qu Songlin or preserve the camera in Qu Songlin's hand.
-Choosing to save his teammate, Fang led the team to successfully reach the summit from the treacherous North Face, accomplishing what the global mountaineering community deemed impossible.
-However, due to the lack of a 360-degree photographic record of the peak, the feat was not internationally recognized.
+In 1960, the Chinese mountaineering team makes its first attempt to summit Mount Everest.
+Acting team leader Fang Wuzhou faces a critical decision—save his teammate Qu Songlin or preserve the camera in Qu Songlin's hand.
+Choosing to save his teammate, Fang leads the team to successfully reach the summit from the treacherous North Face, accomplishing what the global mountaineering community deemed impossible.
+However, due to the lack of a 360-degree photographic record of the peak, the feat was not recognized by mountaineers in the Soviet Union where most of the team trained.